riffomonas/RR_R25_2014/research_plan.md

 module on appropriate design of animal studies to be taken immediately prior to beginning such work.
 Describe the plans for piloting the training module.

-Describe plans for making the proposed training module section 508 compliant of the Rehabilitation Act (29 U.S.C.
-'794 d), as amended by the Workforce Investment Act of 1998 (P.L.
-105 – 220; see http://www.section508.gov/ for additional information).

 The over-arching goal of this NIH R25 program is to support educational activities that complement and/or enhance the training of a workforce to meet